 Non-College Degree Programs

-- You qualify for the GI Bill.
+- You qualify for the GI Bill, and

-Benefits depend on which GI Bill program you use and the school you attend.
-VA pays you at the end of each month for the hours you have spent training, and provides a monthly housing allowance based on the location of the school.
-You may receive up to $83 per month for books and supplies.
+The amount you get depends on which GI Bill program you use and which school you go to.
+We pay you at the end of each month for the hours you’ve spent training, and we give you a monthly housing allowance based on the location of the school.

-Other GI Bill programs: VA pays a monthly rate that depends on your specific program and your length of active service.
 View current payment rates.

+Other GI Bill programs: We pay a monthly rate that depends on your specific program and your length of active service.